-OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB

-At June 30, 2022, the District reported a liability of \$26,472 for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of June 30, 2021 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB calculate the net OPEB liability was determined by an actuarial valuation as of that date.
 The District's proportion of the net OPEB liability was based on the District's share of covered payroll in the OPEB plan relative to the covered payroll of all participating OPEB employers.
-At June 30, 2021, the District's proportion was 0.047596 percent, which was a decrease of 0.000783 from its proportion measured as of June 30, 2020.
+At June 30, 2022, the District's proportion was 0.048409 percent, which was an increase of 0.00000813 from its proportion measured as of June 30, 2021.